Eyes On Russia Project: Latest developments

 • Despite assurances of the Russian military returning to its home bases, there has been no evidence confirming such claims.
 ‘Russia Today’ footage claiming to show troops moving away from the border were geolocated to Bakhchisaray train station, Crimea (180 KM from mainland Ukraine), indicating these troops had not been close to the border with Ukraine.

-For more analysis, download our latest report below.
+For more analysis, download our latest report.

 As always, our latest findings can always be found on this Twitter thread; any analysed footage will be added to our open source map.